So inaccurate, probably worth a press council complaint

 Millions of Kiwis are bombarding blacklisted child-sex-abuse sites to request access to illegal videos and photos.

 There are two important things to note here.
 The first is that the 34 million attempts tells us nothing about how many people are making those attempts.
-There is absolutely no basis in for the claim in the opening sentence.
+There is absolutely no basis in fact for the claim in the opening sentence.

 The second thing is that the 34 million number is not the number of unique attempts, but can be one page generates 100 or more “attempts”.
 It’s like the difference between “hits” and “visits”.